-- A. The number of complaints received during the past year. - B. The number of complaints [either] found to be substantiated, [or] unsubstantiated, [or] unfounded , exonerated, resulted in a No Finding or where the CPCRB declined to vote due to insufficient investigation. - C. A breakdown of the types of complaints received, e.g., excessive force, verbal disrespect. - D. A breakdown of the types of substantiated, [or] unsubstantiated, [or] unfounded or exonerated complaints and the remedial or disciplinary steps which resulted. - E. The number of times the Chief and CPCRB's recommendations differed. - F. A summary of the number of complaints against individual officers, without naming the officers who [is] were the subjects of the complaints. - G. Comparisons of statistics from prior years' annual reports. - H. On a quarterly basis the Chair and Corporation Counsel shall report to the Board of Trustees on the CPCRB's activities.
+- A. The number of civilian complaints received during the past year. - B. The number of complaints [either] found to be Substantiated, [or] Unsubstantiated, [or] Unsubstantiated, [or] Unsubstantiated, Exonerated, resulted in a No Finding or where the CPCRB declined to vote due to insufficient investigation. - C. [A breakdown] Analysis of the types of complaints received, e.g., excessive force, verbal disrespect. - D. A breakdown of the types of Substantiated, [or] Unsubstantiated, [or] Unfounded, Exonerated or No Findings complaints and the remedial or disciplinary steps which resulted. - E. The number of times the Chief and CPCRB's recommendations differed. - F. A summary of the number of complaints against individual officers, without naming the officers who [is] were the subjects of the complaints. - G. Comparisons of statistics from prior years' annual reports. - H. The report will be available on the village's website and other locations as determined by the Village Board.